#360: Boingy Boingy Bunga Bunga

 That's right.
 This is Riddle Rewind.

-We are going to be doing a classic riddle from the HRR bat catalog.
+We are going to be doing a classic riddle from the HRR Bat Catalog.
 Today's riddle comes from episode 87.

 I love redoing old riddles, but having such a rocking anthem beforehand.
 Yeah.

 To be like, this is fun and exciting and new.
-Yeah,
+Yeah, not like running out of riddles.

+No, this is shut up.
 This is a segment that we do on the show.
-Bitch.

-It's like when my eggs expired.
+It's like when my age expired

-trying to get toothpaste out and like like was using it when he tried to use it and then he was like you're being a real bitch about this toothpaste.
+Zorp and I were dying laughing the other day because I was like trying to get toothpaste out and like like was using it when he tried to use it and then he was like you're being a real bitch about this toothpaste

-And we were dying laughing.
+we were dying laughing

 Yeah.